Giphy/giphy-js/packages/components/README.md

 ## A note about pingbacks

 This SDK sends analytics events back to GIPHY in the form of pingbacks to help us improve the quality of search results for your users.
-You may want to consider advising your users of this in your app's privacy policy.

 ## Grid